silverbios/cs-mikrotik-bouncer-alt/README.md

-# CrowdSec MikroTik Bouncer
+# CrowdSec MikroTik Bouncer Alternative

 This repository aim to implement a [CrowdSec](https://doc.crowdsec.net/) bouncer for the router [MikroTik](https://mikrotik.com) to block malicious IP to access your services.
 For this it leverages [MikroTik API](https://mikrotik.com) to populate a dynamic Firewall Address List.

-A fork of `CrowdSec Bouncer for MikroTik RouterOS appliance` by [funkolabs](https://github.com/funkolab/cs-mikrotik-bouncer).
+A fork of `CrowdSec Bouncer for MikroTik RouterOS appliance` by [funkolabs](https://github.com/funkolab/cs-mikrotik-bouncer), but now living as standalone named as `Alternative` (or in short `alt`), to avoid confusion with the original repo and related integrations.

 Notice it works differently, some elements are common in the config, but make sure to read carefully this readme file for more details.